uroybd/topobon/src/site/notes/Personal/Musings/Who can be a simple man.md

 A recurring idea in modern writings, literature or scholarly, is the spiritual crisis of the modern time.
 The implication of this crisis is something we have yet to explore much.

 ## Origin
 The origin of this crisis is in the rise of natural science.
 Physics (especially astrophysics), and evolutionary biology, had put organized religions in a tight position.
 Now the faith has been demolished for a modern man, intellectuals found themselves deeply disturbed.
-This phenomenon worked across the globe, and that's also at the same time.
-Jibananada felt it as much as Pessoa did (though they reacted differently in some important details).
+This phenomenon worked across the globe, and that's also at the same time. [[Entities/Person/Jibanananda Das\|Jibananada]] felt it as much as [[Entities/Person/Fernando Pessoa\|Pessoa]] did (though they reacted differently in some important details).

 ## Effects
 The most obvious effect of this crisis is the disorientation, the emptiness left by the dead faiths. [[Entities/Person/Joseph Campbell\|Joseph Campbell]] has expressed the implication of this void quite succinctly in [[Personal/Reading/Books/Read/The Power of Myth by Joseph Campbell\|The Power of Myth]]: